NiklasRosenstein/pydoc-markdown/README.md

 Markdown format based on `lib2to3`, allowing it to parse your Python code without executing it.

-Pydoc-Markdown requires Python 3.6 or newer.
+Pydoc-Markdown requires Python 3.6 or newer, however the code that you want to generate API documentation for can be for any Python version.

 [>> Go to the Documentation](https://pydoc-markdown.readthedocs.io/en/latest/)